ggalletty/carto-map-app/README.md

 ### Requirements

-To be able to run this application locally and build on top of it you'll need access to CARTO Data Warehouse.

-So as first thing, you should go to their website and [create a an account](https://pinea.app.carto.com/).
+To be able to run this application locally and build on top of it you'll need access to CARTO Data Warehouse, so as first thing you should go to their website and [create a an account](https://pinea.app.carto.com/).

 Access to data sources is limited and granted per map instance, so you'll need to make sure that whatever resource you want to use here is already added to your map.
 To do this, follow these steps: